tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 It doesn't matter how many criteria you use.
 Some points will be more applicable than others, and by no means am I suggesting a universal list of golden attributes that serve all types of information.
 Also remember, I'm specifically focusing on developer docs.
 You might decide to add your own criteria, remove some of my points, or make other modifications.

 Based on how many criteria you have and how you decide to score things, you'll have a total number of possible points.
 You can then calculate the percentage accordingly.
-If you add up the score and find that the documentation scores 40/70, then this is 57%, or an F. By assigning documentation a grade that aligns with school grades, it provides a familiar assessment of the documentation quality.
+If you add up the score and find that the documentation scores 60/80, then this is 75%, or an C. By assigning documentation a grade that aligns with school grades, it provides a familiar assessment of the documentation quality.

 Taking the metrics one step further, you could give your documentation a grade point average by calculating the average of all the individual grades.
 For example, suppose you have 10 sets of documentation for 10 different products.
 The cumulative score would simply be the average.
 This could give you your documentation GPA.
 Quantitative metrics can be more fun to measure.
 One key point here is that we've moved from qualitative to quantitative measurements using a set of consistent criteria for evaluation.
+You could chart and graph your progress now.

 Granted, there are some assumptions here.
 Not all categories are equally important.
 This was one of the main goals of Strimling's research &mdash; to identify what matters most to users, not to writers.
 Users can probably overcome issues with readability as long as the content is accurate.
-Irrelevant content (e.g., the wrong user journeys) might make the content useless, no matter how well it is described.
+Irrelevant content (e.g., the wrong user journeys) might make the content useless, no matter how well the tasks are described.
 Code samples in the wrong language might not be a dealbreaker if they are well commented, etc. Passive voice might not be an issue unless the entire documentation is saturated with it.

-In my weighting, everything has the same potential number of points without regard to the criteria's importance.
 I have omitted different weighting for different characteristics because it's too subjective and varies too much by product/domain/audience.
 But you could implement a more sophisticated weighting system as long as the weighting leads to the same total.
 For example, for characteristics that fall under the most valued user categories (Findability, Accuracy, Relevance, and Clarity), you might double these points.
 Just be consistent.

 ## Measuring progress

-As you work on improving documentation, you could quantitatively say that you improved the documentation from a score of 42% to 75%, or something similar.
+As you work on improving documentation, you could quantitatively say that you improved the documentation from a score of 75% to 90%, or something similar.
 For this quantitative progress to make sense, you need to use a consistent set of criteria applied in a similar way across docs.

-Also, keep in mind that adding user satisfaction surveys to corroborate the improvements would be a really good idea.
+Also, keep in mind that adding user satisfaction surveys to corroborate the improvements would be a good idea.
 But even without the corroboration, at least this rubric provides a more action-oriented way of addressing more fuzzy issues that users might report in a survey (e.g., docs are incomplete, confusing), and it provides a quantitative metric for measurement.
-And if you're a team editor, this list lets you audit your documentation to assess quality.
+If you're a team editor, this checklist lets you audit your documentation to assess quality.

 ## Objections to "Tom's criteria"

 My goal here was to find a way to assess documentation quality without relying solely on surveys and to pin down the criteria for developer docs to a list of actionable, easy-to-understand criteria.
-I recognize that my list has no official research backing or data to support it &mdash; instead, these best practices come from my experience in the industry and from best practices that I have observed within the realm of developer documentation.
+I recognize that my list has no official research backing or data to support it &mdash; instead, these best practices come from experience in the industry and from best practices that I and others have observed within the realm of developer documentation.

 This is likely the problem with my approach: who's to say that documentation needs each of these criteria to succeed?
 It's possible that documentation might still be findable, accurate, relevant, and clear without many of these more concrete components, which would seemingly invalidate the approach here.
-Some will object that these criteria are just random requirements from Tom's head without any grounding in reality.
 I don't have any user-based research to say that docs should be this way, that they should have an overview, that reference material should follow a consistent structure, that tasks should be detailed in steps, or that error messages should be documented, etc. As such, critics could dismiss a documentation's "score" as being meaningless, relying only on user feedback for their evaluation of docs.

 If this is the feeling regarding reported metrics, remember that user surveys should both complement and confirm the approach here.
 User surveys specifically for docs that score highly should also rate higher in satisfaction surveys than surveys for docs that score more poorly.
-But again, to establish a kind of truth through surveys relies on a host of factors (objective, unbiased, unambiguous survey questions from a large sample of a representative audience across domains), which is likely difficult to pull off on a regular basis.
+But again, to establish a kind of correlation through surveys relies on a host of factors (objective, unbiased, unambiguous survey questions from a large sample of a representative audience across domains), which is likely difficult to pull off on a regular basis.

 Overall, I am confident that few would object to most of the criteria here.
 Most of the rubric's criteria would be agreed upon by both readers and writers with enough common ground as to be a practical guide for improving documentation quality.
-Also, the criteria should be seen as a first draft, a starting point that can be refined and improved, checked against industry standards, against docs that are loved by users, against constant feedback, and other experiences.
+Also, the criteria should be seen as a first draft, a starting point that can be refined and improved, checked against industry standards, confirmed against docs that are loved by users, refined through constant feedback, and more.

 ## Survey {#survey}